snowdriftcoop/snowdrift/TEXTEDITORS.md

-auto-completion tool [neco-ghc](https://github.com/eagletmt/neco-ghc). *Note: ghc-mod will fail if it sees a dist/ directory which is made when you run snowdrift via `stack exec yesod devel`, so until yesod-bin is updated to use Stack directly, using ghc-mod requires manually starting and stopping the site via `stack exec Snowdrift Development` and make sure there's no dist/ directory.*
+auto-completion tool [neco-ghc](https://github.com/eagletmt/neco-ghc). *Note: ghc-mod will fail if it sees a dist/ directory which is made when you run snowdrift via `stack exec yesod devel`, so until yesod-bin is updated to use Stack directly, use workarounds such as temporarily renaming the /dist directory when you want to use ghc-mod, or avoid `yesod devel` entirely and run the site instead via `stack exec Snowdrift Development`.*

 Other general vim plugins we suggest for consideration include many which are inobtrusive and take zero or near-zero learning to use (roughly in order by most